DistributedScience/Distributed-CellProfiler/documentation/DCP-documentation/step_2_submit_jobs.md

 A minimal `run_batch_general.py` command may look like:
 """bash
-run_batch_general.py analysis default 2024_05_16_Segmentation_Project 2024_10_10_Batch1 "Plate1,Plate2,Plate3"
+run_batch_general.py analysis 2024_05_16_Segmentation_Project 2024_10_10_Batch1 "Plate1,Plate2,Plate3"
 """

 ### Required input for Cell Painting Gallery

-Runs being made off of the Cell Painting Gallery require the additional flag of `--source <value>` to specify the identifier-specific source of the data.
+Runs being made off of the Cell Painting Gallery require two additional flags:

+* `--source <value>` to specify the identifier-specific source of the data.
+* `--path-style cpg` is to set the input and output paths as data is structured in the Cell Painting Gallery.
+All paths can be overwritten with flags (see below).

+A minimal `run_batch_general.py` command for a dataset on the Cell Painting Gallery may look like:
 """bash
-run_batch_general.py analysis cpg cpg0000-jump-pilot 2020_11_04_CPJUMP1 "BR00116991,BR00116992" --source broad
+run_batch_general.py analysis cpg0000-jump-pilot 2020_11_04_CPJUMP1 "BR00116991,BR00116992" --path-style cpg --source broad
 """

 ### Plate layout flags